 Museo Jacinto Jijón y Caamaño

-Exhibits: located on the first floor of the Library of Universidad Católica del Ecuador.
-Displayed are private archaeological collections by Jijón y Caamaño donated by his wife to the PUCE.
-Paintings mostly depict life in the pre-Columbian Ecuador.
+Located on the first floor of the Library of Universidad Católica del Ecuador.
+It showcases private archaeological collections by Jijón y Caamaño donated by his wife to the PUCE.
+Paintings mostly depict life in pre-Columbian Ecuador.

 Museo Camilo Egas

-Exhibits: works of Ecuador’s best artists Camilo Egas (1898-1962) collected by Central Bank of Ecuador.
-Also includes a workshop called “Experience Camilo Egas” for visitors.
+Works of Ecuador’s best artist Camilo Egas (1898-1962), collected by the Central Bank of Ecuador are displayed in this museum.
+It also has a workshop called “Experience Camilo Egas” for visitors.

 Address: Calle Venezuela, N9 02, Quito, Ecuador